-# Getting started with Workbot for MS Teams by Workato
+# Getting started with Workbot for Microsoft Teams by Workato

-Workbot is a bot platform built on top of Workato.
-It helps you run these business workflows directly from Teams.
+Workbot is a bot platform built on top of Workato to help you run business workflows directly from Microsoft Teams.

-These business workflows can be initiated from Teams by using Workbot commands.
-When the command is sent to Workbot (via direct messages or channels), it will look for the corresponding workflow in Workato and execute the workflow steps.
+You can initiate business workflows from Microsoft Teams by using Workbot commands.
+When the command is sent to Workbot (through direct messages or channels), it searches for the corresponding workflow in Workato and executes the workflow steps.

 Command example Sending a 'view_opportunities' command.
 The retrieves the open opportunities in Salesforce, then sends a reply

-These workflows — combined with Workbot — allow you to retrieve, create, and update data across all your apps - directly within Teams.
+You can combine business workflows with Workbot to retrieve, create, and update data across all your apps directly within Microsoft Teams.
+Workato refers to these workflows as Recipes.

 # Recipes